bmcdavid/DotNetStarter/docs/custom-objectfactory.md

 ---
 # DotNetStarter - Customizing the startup process

 The startup process is owned by the application owner in which DotNetStarter is ran.
-In order to run efficiently, the application should fine tune this process to only scan assemblies using DotNetStarter.Abstractions or DotNetStarter.RegistrationAbsractions.
+In order to run efficiently, the application should be fine-tuned to only scan assemblies utilizing DotNetStarter.Abstractions or DotNetStarter.RegistrationAbsractions.
 Below is an exmple startup using the StartupBuilder configuration class

 ```cs
 var builder = DotNetStarter.Configure.StartupBuilder.Create();